Money Crazy

-Money Crazy (發錢寒 (Fā qián hàn)), also known as The Pilferer's Progress or Hired Guns, is a 1977 Hong Kong action comedy film directed by John Woo.
+Money Crazy, also known as The Pilferer's Progress or Hired Guns, is a 1977 Hong Kong action comedy film directed by John Woo.

 Plot

 Poison hires his friends to attack Rich Chan so that he can pretend to fight them off, thereby getting himself hired as Rich Chan's new bodyguard.
 Rich Chan then hires Dragon of the Courageous Dragon Detective Agency to deliver three diamonds for him.
 The two conmen Poison and Dragon recognize each other and threaten to expose each other to their new boss.
 After receiving the diamonds, Dragon is abducted by Mary and her men.
 Poison fights off Mary's men as well as a Ping, a man hired by Rich Chan to kill Dragon.
 Poison then fights Dragon for the gemstones, which fall into the street and are crushed by a steamroller.
 The diamonds turn out to have been fake, so the two conmen realize that Rich Chan has set them up.
 They decide to help Mary, whose adoptive father "Uncle" was cheated out of his money and his family diamonds by Rich Chan.

 Using Dragon's detective gear, they spy on Rich Chan and discover that he keeps the diamonds around his neck at all times.
 Poison lowers Dragon by a rope over Rich Chan's bed while he is sleeping, but Rich Chan is awakened by Poison's sweat dripping on him and the two thieves must flee.
 Dragon later calls Rich Chan and tells him that he stole the real diamonds and replaced them with paste diamonds, demanding money for the return of the "real" ones.
 Rich Chan calls gemologist Liu Fu to examine his gems, but Dragon dresses up as Liu Fu and switches the real diamonds with fake ones during the examination.
 They then offer to give him back the real ones in exchange for HK$2 million, but at the meet-up they steal the money and flee on a motorcycle, allowing them to return the diamonds to "Uncle" and also make money for themselves.
 They discover that the money is counterfeit, but "Uncle" shares his diamonds with them and Mary.